First Russian circumnavigation: The stay in China

 Krusenstern wanted to work with the director of the British East India Company's trading post in Guangzhou, J. Drummond, whom he had known since 1798.
 Following the instructions of count Rumyantsev, the captain aimed to receive from him detailed information on the Qing dynasty.
 By that time, the trade season had already opened, and British personnel went to Guangzhou, while the personal house of the director and the premises of the company were provided to Krusenstern and officers who wanted to scatter ashore.
 It turned out right away that the presence of Nadezhda in the bay broke many rules regarding the stay of foreign ships in China.
 Krusenstern was also concerned with the fact that the Neva had not shown up yet.
-On December 3, Lisyansky eventually arrived, and the Russian sloops relocated to the island Huangpu island to the mouth of the Pearl river (to which officers and merchants referred to as "Tigris").
+On December 3, Lisyansky eventually arrived, and the Russian sloops relocated to the island Huangpu island to the mouth of the Pearl river.
 Krusenstern, according to the instructions, hoped that the Yury Golovkin 's embassy was already in Beijing, and all agreements with the Qing authorities would be implemented.
 In reality, the embassy had not even crossed the Chinese border, and Russian sloops caused a commotion among the Guangdong authorities and merchants.
-Nevertheless, manager of maritime customs (the Russians called him goppo), Yan Feng allowed him to enter the port of Canton, apparently intending to charge duty.
+Nevertheless, manager of maritime customs, Yan Feng allowed him to enter the port of Canton, apparently intending to charge duty.
 On the contrary, Governor Wu Xionguan hesitated with granting the permission, and without it, merchants could not make deals.
 At the same time, the typhoon season had started, and Krusenstern and Lisyansky risked to lose another year.
 In this situation, the British helped, especially the firm Bil' and Moniak (in Krusenstern's transcription).
 Officers lived in the house of Petr Dobel.
 However, the RAC's clerk Shemelin was angry at the requested amount of commission – 5%, instead of the generally accepted 2%.
-Merchant barely was able to persuade the youngest member of the community Gunhan Li Yanyu (the Russians called him "Lukva") to "thank" Yan Feng.
+Merchant barely was able to persuade the youngest member of the community Gunhan Li Yanyu to "thank" Yan Feng.
 When the case moved forward, Shemelin did not want to engage in barter exchanges, but demanded cash in silver (possibly fulfilling the requirements of his company).